SIR Epidemics in Interconnected Networks: threshold curve and phase transition

 Many epidemiological models simplify the assumptions regarding the patterns of disease-causing interactions among hosts.
 Specifically, in homogeneous-mixing models, it is assumed that hosts have identical rates of disease-causing contact.
 In recent years, several network-based approaches have been developed to explicitly model the heterogeneity in host contact patterns \citep {bansal2007individual}.

-Considerable progress has been made in the realm of mathematical research, encompassing both theoretical and practical applications.
-Numerous epidemic models are formulated as dynamical systems of ordinary differential equations.
-Delay differential equations have demonstrated their efficacy in capturing the variability observed in infectious periods within diverse epidemic models.
-Furthermore, incorporating factors like age structure and spatial considerations has contributed to the development of partial differential equations \citep{ji2014threshold}.

-A contact network serves as the substrate for the transmission of epidemics.
-It consists of nodes that represent individual agents and links that represent the contacts between any two individuals.
+A contact network plays a crucial role in facilitating the transmission of epidemics.
+This network is composed of nodes, which correspond to individual agents, and links, which signify the connections between any two individuals.